robbiekoski/robbiekoski.github.io/docs/homelab/homeassistant.md

 ## Integrations and Add-ons

 As mentioned above, [integrations](https://www.home-assistant.io/integrations/) within Home Assistant are created and updated by the community.
-This allows for device brands such as Ikea TRADFRI, Phillips Hue, and Sonoff to be natively paired with Home Assistant without the use of a hub.
+This allows for device brands such as Ikea TRADFRI, Phillips Hue, Sonoff and many more to be natively paired with Home Assistant without the use of a hub.
 Simplifying the amount of hubs in your smart home network will help reduce the points of failure and headache when something inevitably goes wrong.
 The Add-on Store takes advantage of Home Assistant running as a virtual machine to provide users with the ability to install many optional services such as Samba file server, Node-RED, Let's Encrypt, and more.

 ---

 ## My Dashboard

-I am currently using a theme called [Mushroom](https://github.com/piitaya/lovelace-mushroom) in order to display my dashboard that is compatible on both my desktop and smartphone.
+I am currently using a theme called [Mushroom](https://github.com/piitaya/lovelace-mushroom) that allows me to use custom cards on my dashboard.
+This theme is very easy to setup and is meant to be viewed on both desktops and smartphones.

 ---